 London Opinion - the most influential cover

 London Opinion was one of the most influential magazines in the world.
 Yet, you have probably never heard of it: the reason being that it closed in 1954 when it was taken over by Men Only.
-However, you will undoubtedly recognise this cover, from 5 September 1914, even if you have never seen it:
+However, you will undoubtedly recognise this 'Your Country Needs You' Kitchener cover, from 5 September 1914 at the start of World War One, even if you have never seen it, because it has inspired posters and graphic designers around the world since.
+The 'Kitchener poster' has proved to be incredibly powerful:

 by Alfred Leete: 5 September 1914

-This cover, by Alfred Leete - and, yes, it was in black and white - inspired one of the most successful poster advertising campaigns ever (and I do not use the word ever lightly).
-It showed the pointing figure of Lord Horatio Kitchener, secretary of war responsible for the British war effort, with the words: 'Your country needs you.'
-The idea was taken up by the government in its recruitment campaign for volunteers and has been credited with encouraging three million men to sign up in the first two years of the war (conscription was introduced in 1916) .
+This London Opinion cover, by Alfred Leete - and, yes, it was in black and white - inspired one of the most successful poster advertising campaigns ever (and I do not use the word ever lightly).
+The Kitchener poster and the campaign is explored in the book The Amazing Story of the Kitchener Poster (Funfly, 2013).
+The image showed the pointing figure of military hero Lord Horatio Kitchener of Khartoum, secretary of war responsible for the British war effort, with the words: 'Your country needs you.'
+The Lord Kitchener Wants You poster idea was taken up by the government in its recruitment campaign for volunteers and has been credited with encouraging more than two million men to sign up in the first two years of the war (conscription was introduced in 1916).
+The idea was copied in the US by James Montgomery Flagg, first for a colour Leslie's Weekly cover and then as an army recruitment poster, with Uncle Sam as the pointing figure.

-London Opinion's editor and Leete (1882-1933), who was a printer from Weston-super-Mare but switched to illustration when Punch used one of his drawings in 1905, clearly felt driven to bang the drum for the war effort.
+London Opinion's editor and Leete (1882-1933), was a printer from Weston-super-Mare and switched to illustration when Punch used one of his drawings in 1905.
+He clearly felt driven to bang the drum for the war effort.
 In the same issue as the Kitchener cover was this half-page cartoon:

-The wimp above - have you ever seen a more chinless wonder? - is the one who doesn't sign up; the volunteer soldier is the one who gets the girls.
+The wimp above - have you ever seen a more chinless wonder? - is the one who doesn't sign up; the volunteer for Kitchener's Army is the one who gets the girls.
 What more attractive image could there be for a young man in Britain?

-The London Opinion cover and subsequent posters rendered Kitchener- already a national hero from the Boer War - as one of the most famous faces in the world.
+The London Opinion cover and subsequent Kitchener posters rendered the secretary of state for war - already a national hero from the Boer War - as one of the most famous faces in the world.
 He was made a Knight of the Garter, Britain's highest honour, a year later (though that couldn't save him from his fate in being lost at sea on HMS Hampshire when she was sunk by a mine on her way to Russia in 1916).

-Leete's London Opinion cover idea was widely copied at the time, from Russia to Italy to the US - where it inspired an iconic Uncle Sam image of the country, akin to Britain's John Bull - and other countries:
+Leete's London Opinion cover idea was widely copied at the time, from Russia to Italy to the US - where it inspired an iconic Uncle Sam image of the country, akin to Britain's John Bull, by James Montgomery Flagg - and other countries:

 Russian version of Kitchener poster from